ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 // Execute the select query using the untrusted (tainted) student ID function sanitizeSortColumn (string columnName) returns @untainted string {
    string sanitizedSortColumn = columnName;
-   // Insert sanitization logic to ensure the return value is safe return sanitizedSortColumn;
+   // Insert sanitization logic to ensure that the return value is safe. return sanitizedSortColumn;
 }
 // ...